hamrammi/jii/README.md

 *Documentation is coming soon.
 (Site is under work now)*

 ##jii.js
-Growing library that adds some helpful methods for you pleasure.
+Growing library that adds some helpful methods for your pleasure.

 ###Milestone:
 - Add much more methods to make functional programming better